vyrovcz/sevarebench/README.md

 ## How to

 ### To enable git-upload of the measurement data
 To use this functionality, a repository to store the measurement results is required.
-How it would work with [github.com](https://github.com/new)
+How it would work with [github.com](https://github.com/new):

 Change global-variables.yml in line "repoupload: git@github.com:reponame/sevaremeasurements.git" to your repository name.

 Then you need a ssh keypair.
-The key needs to be installed on the pos management server.
+The key needs to be installed on every pos management server.
 Typically you can check by running the command

 ```
-less ~/.ssh/id_rsa.pub
+less -e ~/.ssh/id_rsa.pub
 ```

 If this displays your ssh public key (ssh-... ... user@host), you could use it in your git repo settings or create a new key-lock pair with